Shelve Your Heels—These Are the 5 Flat-Shoe Trends That Will Define Summer 2025

 (Image credit: Courtney Grow)

-Style Notes: The Row set the internet into a frenzy when they launched their netted jelly flats last summer.
-The rest of the world is finally catching on and falling in love with it in 2025, hook, line and sinker.
-Mary-Jane shapes and ballet flat updates make the trend feel contemporary and tasteful.
+Style Notes: The Row sent the internet into a frenzy when it launched its netted jelly flats last summer.
+The rest of the world is finally catching on and falling (back, if you were a kid in the '90s) in love with jelly sandals in 2025, hook, line and sinker.
+Mary-Jane shapes and ballet-flat updates make the trend feel contemporary and tasteful.

 SHOP THE TREND: